 How Can I Avoid Probate In Virginia?

 In Virginia, creating a living trust can help a successor avoid probate.
-You need to create a trust document that will serve as your last will and testament when you die (the same thing attorneys do for clients), but instead designate someone else (known as a successor trustee) who is responsible after it’s signed.
+You need to create a trust document that will serve as your last will and testament when you die (the same thing attorneys do for clients).
+However, you will designate someone else (known as a successor trustee) who is responsible for the living trust after it’s signed.

 Final Thoughts: Selling Inherited Property in Virginia

 If you want to sell your inherited home in Virginia, there is no better place than The House Guys for all of your real estate needs.
-We’re here 24/7 with the help and guidance that will take the stress out of this process, so you can get on with living life.
+We’re here 24/7 with the help and guidance that will take the stress out of this process, so you can get on with living the life you want.
 No matter what type of property you inherited, our trusted experts are ready and waiting for your call today!
 (571) 207-5171